 In cases where diversity exists, typically where the property owner is an out-of-state corporation or a foreign LLC, removal to federal court is theoretically available within 30 days of service.
 A defendant considering removal in a case where the AVOID Act's deadlines present a practical challenge should weigh the procedural advantages of Rule 14's more flexible impleader framework against the disadvantages of federal forum: federal judges in the Southern and Eastern Districts are experienced with construction tort cases, and the absence of AVOID Act pressure does not mean impleader is risk-free in federal court.

-In state court, the date of awareness determines when the 60-day non-contractual clock starts.
-In federal court, the question is whether the impleader motion is timely given the overall posture of the case, applying a reasonableness standard.
+Federal courts evaluating late Rule 14 motions generally weigh: prejudice to existing parties from adding a new defendant, the length of the delay, whether the delay was within the defendant's control, the burden on the proposed third-party defendant, and whether the impleader claim appears colorable.
 Courts in SDNY and EDNY generally look at whether allowing the third-party complaint would prejudice the plaintiff, delay the trial, or complicate the proceedings in ways that outweigh the benefits of having all potentially liable parties joined.

 Other states' approaches and the broader context